blhguo/Vooga_Utils/src/voogasalad/util/soundfactory/README.md

 This is team IfTrueReturnTrue's Sound Factory utility, which provides easy to integrate sound functionality for JavaFX Applications

 ## Version 1.0
+An example usage of this utility is shown in **SoundTestDriver.java**

 ##### Known Bugs
 * Sound will not play on macOS HighSierra, version 10.13.*